JWatson1102/Project_2/README.md

  The resulting table provided a cleaner and more readable information tool.

  # Data Extraction: New York Times API
- -Imported book_df.csv which contained 11,127 ISBN-13's and saved as a data frame -Sorted dataframe from highest number of total ratings to lowest -Once sorted, saved the ISBN-13's into a list to be able to query -Used a loop to query the NYT API for the first 2,000 ISBN-13's.
+ - Imported book_df.csv which contained 11,127 ISBN-13's and saved as a data frame
+ - Sorted dataframe from highest number of total ratings to lowest
+ - Once sorted, saved the ISBN-13's into a list to be able to query
+ - Used a loop to query the NYT API for the first 2,000 ISBN-13's
- -Queried 500 at a time due to how long it took, and to minimize errors.
+ - Queried 500 at a time due to how long it took, and to minimize errors
+ - After first 500 queried, printed response list and realized multiple ISBN-13's were not on the NY Times Best Seller list, or were missing information
+ - Created for-loop for response list to append query results into lists and created column names
+ - Continued to query 500 at a time until we queried a total of 2,000 ISBN-13's
+ - Created separate dataframes for each query of 500
+ - Of the 2,000 ISBN-13's queried, only 267 were on the NY Times Best Seller list
+ - Merged all dataframes into one and saved as main_table.csv
+ - The NYT API has a query limit of 4,000 per day with 10 queries allowed per minute, this greatly slowed down the process which is why we decided to just do the first 2,000.
+Querying 2,000 ISBN-13's took a total of 4 hours.

  # Problems Encountered Througout This Project

  - API pull tookover 4 hours to pull 200 book titles.